scalableminds/webknossos/docs/dashboard.md

 ## Shared Annotations
-This screen shows all skeleton or volume annotations that were shared by other collaborators of your organization.
+This screen shows all annotations that were shared by other collaborators of your organization.
 Only annotations shared through the "Team Sharing" mechanic will be listed provided your user account is part of the respective team.
 Read more about sharing your own annotations in the [Sharing guide](./sharing.md#annotation-sharing).

 You can view the linked annotations (read-only) or copy them to your account for modification.